bbqsrc/static_init/README.md

 # Fastest Lazy Statics

-This crate provides *lazy statics* on all plateforms.
+This crate provides *lazy statics* on all platforms.

 On unixes and windows *lesser lazy statics* are *lazy* during program startup phase (before `main` is called).
 Once main is called, those statics are all guaranteed to be